-# 10 Congestion Management Process (CMP): Corridor Analysis & Strategies was displayed, explaining the division of sections based on regional destinations and traffic volume changes.
+Mr. Fletcher reviewed the Congestion Management Process (CMP) network which includes National Highway System (NHS) routes with 15,000 or more vehicles and key connecting routes.
+The new CMP corridor mapping was displayed, explaining the division of sections based on regional destinations and traffic volume changes.
 Feedback was requested on the proposed network split.
 The previous network's Tier 1 and Tier 2 distinctions were reviewed, with Tier 1 including detailed congestion management strategies and Tier 2 serving as a watch list for potential future strategies if conditions worsen.